react-native-community/hooks/README.md

 ![React Native Hooks](reactnativehooks.jpg)

 ## React Native Hooks
-React Native APIs turned into React Hooks allowing you to access asynchrnous APIs directly in your functional components.
+React Native APIs turned into React Hooks allowing you to access asynchronous APIs directly in your functional components.

 > Note: This is an experimental library.
 As of this time React Native does not yet support React version 16.7.
 Once support for React <= 16.7 is added to React Native, this library will be ready to use.